JackConsults/mainsite-hugo-hyas/content/docs/guides/tech-stacks.md

 Currently it takes about ~1 min for code /content to be pushed and content to show up on the website.

-For more information please see [https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo]
+For more information please see [https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo)

 ## Static Site Hosting and Certificates
 Site hosting is being handled through Azure's free tier static web app.

 Azure also offers free certificates in their free tier.

+## Business Solutions and Platforms

+For business related solutions and platform decisions please see [our About page](/about/).